 Research at State University of New York College of Environmental Science and Forestry is remarkably diverse, current and challenging, with contributions being made in fields like aquatic ecosystems, bioenergy, biotechnology, biodiversity, ecology, genetic engineering, nanotechnology, remote sensing, wildlife disease prevention and many others.ESF is a leader in integrating the energy and excitement of research with the formal requirements of degree and certificate programs.
 A high percentage of undergraduates and virtually all graduate students participate in research activity as part of their educational experience.

-The Office of Student Affairs provides assistance to students experiencing hardship, support to faculty and staff working with students of concern, and guidance to parents seeking help and information on behalf of their student.
-The following are some of the resources offered by our office:
+The Division of Student Affairs provides assistance to students experiencing hardship, support to faculty and staff working with students of concern, and guidance to parents/family seeking help and information on behalf of their student.

 All ESF students will be required to have health insurance coverage beginning with the fall semester 2016.
 This is a requirement at most colleges and universities nationally (including Syracuse University) and is meant to ensure that college students are able to access off-campus health care services when needed.